0-5788719150923125/praxis/README.md

 ## goals

 - a global swarm
-- [self-modeling](https://arxiv.org/abs/2407.10188) makes peers easier to model (amongst themselves)
+- [self-modeling](https://arxiv.org/abs/2407.10188) makes peers less-complex, and easier to model (for other AI)
-- layers as experts
+- layers as experts; a marketplace of expert, composable "blocks"
 - commit to yourself
-- cascade-style token routing (ping -> pang -> pong -> ping) via a Mixture of Depths
+- cascade-style token routing (ping -> pang -> pong -> ping) via a Mixture of Depths; cyclical graph computation
-- treat every peer as an experiment in hyperparameter search; publish results to the DHT, and ensure that better-performing hparams are assigned more often
+- treat every peer as an experiment in hyperparameter search; publish results to the DHT, and ensure that well-performing hparams are assigned more often
-- build connectors, allowing people to integrate their nodes with personal data
+- build adapters/connectors, allowing people to integrate their nodes with external data sources

 ## notes, ideas and random things I want to remember